ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 Build script located in mbed/tools/ is the core script solution to drive compilation, linking and building process for:

-* mbed SDK (with libs such as Ethernet, RTOS, USB and USB host).
+* mbed OS (with libs such as Ethernet, RTOS, USB and USB host).
 * Tests, which you can also link with libraries such as RTOS or Ethernet.

 Note: Test suite also uses the same build script, inheriting the same properties, such as auto dependency tracking and project rebuild, in case of source code changes.

-Build.py script is a tool to build mbed SDK for all available platforms using all supported by mbed cross-compilers.
+Build.py script is a tool to build mbed OS for all available platforms using all supported by mbed cross-compilers.
 Script is using our workspace tools build API to create desired platform-compiler builds.
 Use script option `--h` (help) to check all script parameters.
 ```
 $ python build.py --help
 ```

-* The command-line parameter `-m` specifies the MCUs/platforms for which you want to build the mbed SDK.
+* The command-line parameter `-m` specifies the MCUs/platforms for which you want to build the mbed OS.
 More than one MCU(s)/platform(s) may be specified with this parameter using a comma as delimiter.
 Example for one platform build:
 ```
 $ python build.py -m LPC1768 -t ARM